busraminal/BMinator/README.md

 ## ⚖️ License
 Licensed under the **MIT License** — free for academic and commercial use.
 © 2025 Büşra Mina Al. All Rights Reserved.

+⚠️ Development Note
+The current code represents an early prototype version of the BMinator (DeepPersona) project.
+These files demonstrate the system’s architecture and initial experiments, but do not yet produce the final model outputs.
+Fully trained versions and validated releases will be published after versioning and optimization.
+This repository is currently shared for research and architectural demonstration purposes only.